 When you get an invitation, go even if you don’t want to, or especially if you don’t want to.
 You know that birthday party that someone invited you to, but you don’t know anyone else there?
 Well, go to that party.
 Same with that wedding, where you only know the bride or groom and no one else.
 Go to that wedding.
 You know those annoying Facebook events that people keep inviting you to and that you keep deleting?
 Go to those Facebook events.
 Utilize your network of friends to meet new ones.

 I know it’s difficult and awkward to go to a party when you only know one person, so here are some tips to meet people at parties where you don’t know anyone.

 But when you go, make it your first priority to have fun, not necessarily to meet someone.
 A person having fun is attractive, and worst case, you’ll have a good time and some good practice for the next event!

 Bonus Idea: Become a Social Connector

-So far, I’ve been listing outside places and events to go to.
+So far, I’ve listed places and events to find single people at.
 But why not create your own fun?
 Hosting a party is a great way to meet new people if you can encourage your friends to bring their friends.
-It also makes you look really good, because as the host, you have high social proof.
+It also makes you look really good because as the host, you have high social proof.